Local Identity Provider (Local IdP)

 Agreement with a full-service local IdP provider

-Once you have entered into an agreement with a provider of a full-service Local IdP, you need to submit a signed management declaration to The Agency for Digital Government.
+Once you have entered into an agreement with a provider of a full-service Local IdP, you need to submit a signed management declaration to MitID Erhverv.

 In addition, you need to submit a joint management declaration where both the provider of the Local IdP and yourselves as users have signed the agreement.

-Find the management declaration Find the joint management declaration for signing in Danish
+Find the management declaration and joint management declaration (in Danish) (pdf)

 Once you have entered into an agreement with a full-service Local IdP and need to connect to it in MitID Erhverv, you need to send an email to MitID Erhverv.